Donaldson, Keuchel, Braves top Mets 2-1 for 8th win in row

-NEW YORK (AP) — Josh Donaldson hit two more home runs against the Mets, Dallas Keuchel pitched his best game of the season and the Atlanta Braves won their eighth in a row, holding off New York 2-1 Sunday.
+Donaldson hit two more home runs against the Mets, Keuchel pitched his best game of the season and the Braves won their eighth in a row, holding off New York 2-1 Sunday.

 Atlanta relievers set a team record, too, by extending their string to 25 scoreless innings before the Mets scored in the ninth.
 Mark Melancon got pinch-hitter Joe Panik to ground out with runners on first and second to end it.